wolfSSL/wolfBoot/README.md

 from any OS or bare-metal application, and can be easily ported and integrated in existing embedded software projects to provide a secure firmware update mechanism.

+Design based on [RFC 9019](https://datatracker.ietf.org/doc/rfc9019/) - A Firmware Update Architecture for Internet of Things.

 ## Features
    - Multi-slot partitioning of the flash device
    - Integrity verification of the firmware image(s)